California Justices Consider Bad Faith in Malicious Prosecution Case

 The case goes all the way back to 2006, when thermal imaging company FLIR Systems sued two of its former executives, William Parrish and Timothy Fitzgibbons, on claims of misappropriating trade secrets to start their own company, based in part on the discredited legal theory that they would use those trade secrets in the future.

-Parrish and Fitzgibbons lost their motion for summary judgment based on declarations by experts, but after a bench trial where those experts acknowledged their opinions were unsupported, Los Angeles County Superior Court Judge James Brown sanctioned FLIR for bringing the action in bad faith and awarded Parrish and Fitzgibbons $1.6 million in attorneys’ fees.
+Parrish and Fitzgibbons lost their motion for summary judgment based on declarations by experts, but after a bench trial where those experts acknowledged their opinions were unsupported, Santa Barbara County Superior Court Judge James Brown sanctioned FLIR for bringing the action in bad faith and awarded Parrish and Fitzgibbons $1.6 million in attorneys’ fees.

 Parrish and Fitzgibbons turned around and sued FLIR’s attorneys at Latham & Watkins, claiming the firm pursued the case even though it knew it had no probable cause.

-While the firm won on their defense that Parrish and Fitzgibbons’ lawsuit was barred by a one-year statute of limitations, an appellate court revived the case by finding Brown should never have granted FLIR summary judgment in the first place.
+While the firm won on their defense that Parrish and Fitzgibbons’ lawsuit was barred by a one-year statute of limitations, an appellate court revived the case by finding a two-year statute of limitations applied.

 This brings the case to the California Supreme Court, which on Tuesday turned to whether Latham & Watkins had probable cause to bring FLIR’s case.